hive-engine/nitrous/src/app/help/en/welcome.md

 **Hive Dollars** is another HIVE token which is often rewarded on posts.
 You can send these to your bank account via a cryptocurrency wallet.
 Read more about that [here](). *Link Coming*

 >**In your LOTUS wallet on NaturalMedicine.io, claims are automatic.
-You might like to exchange LOTUS for HIVE in [Steem Engine](https://steem-engine.com/).
-Currently, there are a few changes that mean we still need the old 'engine' that was is associated with Steem.
+You might like to exchange LOTUS for HIVE in [HIVE Engine](https://hive-engine.com/?p=balances&a=lotuscoin) or [LEODEX](https://leodex.io/market/LOTUS).
 Remember what we said about using the same keys for everything on the HIVE blockchain?
-The same applies here - but only if you previously had a STEEM account - if your HIVE account is brand new, you will have to create one.
-In Steem Engine, you can find out which tokens you hold, which you have invested or ‘staked’ (or ‘powered up’).
-You can also claim your earnt tokens in [SteemEngine](https://steem-engine.com/), as well as sell them and buy other tokens, or buy HIVE.
-You can then exchange your HIVE and HBD for bitcoin on a third-party exchange such as Ionomy, or power it up so that you earn more HIVE!**
+The same applies here.
+In HIVE Engine or on LEODEX, you can find out which tokens you hold, which you have invested or ‘staked’ (or ‘powered up’).
+You can also claim your earnt tokens, as well as sell them and buy other tokens, or buy HIVE.
+You can then exchange your HIVE and HBD for bitcoin on a third-party exchange such as [Ionomy](https://ionomy.com/), or power it up so that you earn more HIVE!**

 <a href="#Table_of_Contents">^</a>